ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 possible.
 ::: -->

-Most of the abstract data types (ADTs) we introduce in this book are collections, that is, structures that store elements of an arbitrary type.
+Most of the abstract data types we introduce in this book are collections, that is, structures that store elements of an arbitrary type.
 The earlier example of a list illustrates this: a list is a collection that holds elements, which can be of any type.

 We group these collection-based ADTs into two main categories: